camunda/camunda-docs/docs/self-managed/zeebe-deployment/security/client-authorization.md

       type: keycloak
 ```

-Once enabled, every gRPC request to the Gateway will require a valid auth token in the `Authorization` header, granting access to the configured `security.authentication.identity.audience`, issued by the configured `security.authentication.identity.issuerBackendUrl`.
+With authentication enabled, every gRPC request to the Gateway requires a valid auth token in the `Authorization` header, granting access to the configured `security.authentication.identity.audience`, issued by the configured `security.authentication.identity.issuerBackendUrl`.
 The `zeebe-api` audience is already pre-configured in Camunda Identity.

+The authentication could be disabled by setting `security.authentication.mode: none` in the Gateway configuration file or via `ZEEBE_GATEWAY_SECURITY_AUTHENTICATION_MODE=none` as environment variable.

 ## Client